How is my tax collected?

 Under the PAYE system HMRC use a system of codes to tell your pension payer how much tax to deduct.
 The aim is to collect the correct amount of tax each time you are paid your pension and to spread your tax allowances throughout the tax year.
 You do still need to check your own taxes, however, as the PAYE deduction might not always be right.

-HMRC send a notice of coding (form P2) to you, which shows the allowances that HMRC think you are due and how HMRC are reducing your allowances to collect tax on other types of income that you may have.
+HMRC send a notice of coding (also known as a form P2) to you, which shows the allowances that HMRC think you are due and how HMRC are reducing your allowances to collect tax on other types of income that you may have.

 Read our separate section on checking your coding notice to make sure you understand how you are being taxed.
 That section also tells you what to do if you do not understand your coding notice or think it is wrong.

 If you take lump sums out of your pensions, you might find there are added complications with how PAYE taxes the money you take out.
-Read our separate guidance on flexible pensions.
+You may wish to read our separate guidance on flexible pensions.

 How is tax collected from my purchased life annuity?